-At the bottom of the Abstract & Certification form there are five questions.
-Please read each carefully, answer appropriately, and sign in the signature box to certify your answers.
+At the bottom of the Abstract & Certification form there are six questions.
+Please read each carefully and answer appropriately.
 The Intel ISEF Scientific Research Committee will review and approve the abstract and answers to the questions.

 Revisions or questions will be resolved via an SRC appointment on site at the Intel ISEF.
 Please bring a copy of your Abstract & Certification to the fair.
 Only after final Intel ISEF SRC approval has been obtained via a stamped/embossed copy of this Abstract & Certification may a Finalist make copies to hand out to the judges and the public.